this is the archive page

 Technological advances in cloud computing allow companies to integrate UCaaS with CCaaS solutions, allowing both service types to be accessed through a single platform (such as Webex or Microsoft Teams).

 Bundling Five9 Contact Center software with CBTS UCaaS solutions can reduce expenses while streamlining your company’s telecom infrastructure into one flexible platform with a single vendor.
-In addition, as a single solution provider, CBTS can fully customize each client’s communication capabilities—allowing you to bring your own voice (BYOV) provider or adopt a cloud-based voice solution like Hosted UC or Hosted Enterprise UC to support your agents’ PSTN calling.
+In addition, as a single solution provider, CBTS can fully customize each client’s communication capabilities—allowing you to bring your own voice (BYOV) provider or adopt a cloud-based voice solution like Webex Calling or Microsoft Teams Voice to support your agents’ PSTN calling.

 CCaaS offers flexible scalability as your contact center needs grow and change.
 You can simply add more agent licenses with our concurrent user-based pricing, IVR ports, and line capacity—only paying for what you use to make growth more affordable.
 Additionally, the interfaces are intuitive, and training is included so administrators can easily add and change routing strategies and IVR call flows.